bricks4tricks/Story/README.md

 The signup endpoint now automatically ensures the `plan` column exists, but the script is provided for manual use when needed.

-After a successful signup, users are redirected to `/choose-plan.h` where they can compare subscription options before selecting a plan.

 ## Progress Dashboard

 Authenticated users can visit `/progress-dashboard.html` to review quiz scores,